CDCgov/MIRA-NF/README.md

 Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.
 If you would like to test the pipeline using our test data it can be downloaded from this link:

 - Tiny test data from ONT Ilnfluenza genome and SARS-CoV-2-spike - 40Mb [Download](https://centersfordiseasecontrol.sharefile.com/d-s839d7319e9b04e2baba07b4d328f02c2).
-- Full test data set - the data set from above + full genomes of Influenza and SARS-CoV-2 from Illumina MiSeqs 1 Gb [Download] (<https://centersfordiseasecontrol.sharefile.com/d-s3c52c0b25c2243078f506d60bd787c62>).
+- Full test data set - the data set from above + full genomes of Influenza and SARS-CoV-2 from Illumina MiSeqs 1 Gb [Download](<https://centersfordiseasecontrol.sharefile.com/d-s3c52c0b25c2243078f506d60bd787c62>).

 To run this pipeline: